 The five pillars of planning the best chatbot

-1. The concept, or "why are you building this thing?"
+Pillar 1: the concept, or "why are you building this thing?"

 To help you define your chatbot concept, answer these questions:

-- What should my chatbot do?
+- What should our chatbot do?

 These questions should help you zero in on your concept.
 Again, your chatbot concept does not have to be super-complicated or technical.
 It just needs to be a couple of sentences that anyone could understand.